|

 particularly heinous crime and one which deserves death.
 Perhaps she was

-manipulative and selfish, I think we all can be at
+manipulative and selfish, I think we all can be at times.
+Raising two small

-times.
-Raising two small children in difficult financial circumstances may have
+children in difficult financial circumstances may have just got to Christina

-knew it was going to be a long time before they grew up and she may not have
+long time before they grew up and she may not have been able to take the stress

-been able to take the stress of it any longer.
+of it any longer.

 I don't feel personally that Christina was really an evil woman but rather a